 To fix a resume that is lacking information use wider fonts such as Verdana, Tahoma or Georgia.
 They are more widely spaced and are not too bold or difficult to read.
 You may increase the size by no more than a few points or pixels from our default 12-pixel size.
 What you should not do, is use a huge font that looks silly, it would appear unsightly if you bumped up the size to be ridiculously large.

 Abundant Information: On the opposite end of the spectrum, you wrote about so many things that it appears crowded when you try to squeeze everything on the page.

 You can condense your information by using a more compact font like Arial or Times New Roman.
 However, you can also adjust to a smaller size of one or two points or one or two pixels.

 These tricks often help the situation, but beware the best way to solve this problem is to actually go through your writing and edit it, stripping out unnecessary, extra text.

 Include your most important and relevant experiences, education and skills to deliver the most impact.
 Use keywords and action verbs to add to that impact.

 - Blank Space: Although the most important aspect of your resume is the text, don't forget that the blank spaces on the page are just as vital.
 Don't ignore the need for blank space!
 An average recruiter doesn't spend a generous amount of time surveying your resume.
-It would help if you made it easy to read with everything evenly spaced out.
+It would help if you made it easy to read, with your information evenly spaced out.

-Now that you know the most common resume font mistakes, you can avoid them, but you are still required to know the proper formatting procedures for resume fonts.
-Luckily for you our Free Resume Creator will automatically include all these guidelines.
+Now that you know about the most common resume font mistakes, you can solve them, but you are still required to know the proper formatting procedures for resume fonts.
+Luckily for you, our Free Resume Creator will automatically include all these guidelines.
 However, it is still good to know how you are supposed to do it.

 - The size should be 10-12pt or 12-14px depending upon which unit of measurement you choose.